HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-SupplementalWDACConfig.md

 ### -ScanLocation

 The directory or drive that you want to scan for files that will be allowed to run by the Supplemental policy.
+Supports GUI folder picker, press TAB after the parameter to launch it.

 <div align='center'>